hortonworks/cloudbreak/docs/index.md

 ##Overview

 Cloudbreak is a RESTful Hadoop as a Service API.
 Once it is deployed in your favorite servlet container exposes a REST API allowing to span up Hadoop clusters of arbitrary sizes on your selected cloud provider.
 Provisioning Hadoop has never been easier.
-Cloudbreak is built on the foundation of cloud providers API (Amazon AWS, Microsoft Azure, Google Cloud Platform...), Apache Ambari, Docker containers, Swarm and Consul.
+Cloudbreak is built on the foundation of cloud providers API (Microsoft Azure, Amazon AWS, Google Cloud Platform, OpenStack), Apache Ambari, Docker containers, Swarm and Consul.

 ##Benefits